Some deaths are linear; others are labyrinthine.

 Ornamental borders in the Renaissance favour vegetal design over geometric forms.
 Geometric rationality is expressed in chequerboard floors and some egg-and-dart moulding, but on the whole the borderland of renaissance art and architecture, like its gothic European predecessors, is fecund, mutable, vegetal, grotesque.
 If borderlands between spaces (in art or architecture) have some relic apotropaic function, then they exercise it by representing the wildwood.

-The Greeks and the Romans had available to them, however, a properly geometrical labyrinthine design, the Greek Key or Fret, or Meander design.
+The Greeks and the Romans had available to them, however, a properly geometrical labyrinthine design, the greek key or meander.
 The Romans in particular were fond of it, and used it for floor mosaic, particularly at the entrance to dwellings where its apotropaic and baffling qualities could be brought into play.

 You do not need to pass over an ornamental border to look at a picture or shift your gaze from one field of a pot to the next; they are impassable borders only because there is no continuum between the viewer, standing outside the picture, and the Madonna, locked inside it.
 The labyrinthine border, the Greek Key, the gilt picture frame, is merely a form of punctuation.

 You are dumped in a corner of the city, tied by powerful conventions of work and rent to a small flat or house where you fiddle with your things and your hobbies and your interpersonal relations.
-You don’t go anywhere.
+You go nowhere.
 There is nowhere to go.
-The freedoms which seem to emerge, as though by strange forces and pressures, at its centre – the easy movement of money, luxury and adulation – are illusions.
+The freedoms which seem to emerge as though by star-like forces and pressures at its centre—the easy movement of money, luxury and adulation—are illusions.
 It is you who are under pressure, hallucinating other possibilities in the deep and currentless ocean.

 What Clarke is describing, although he appears insensible of the fact, is only a single point in the labyrinth, not the labyrinth as a whole; specifically, a dead-end in a multicursal labyrinth.
 You have twisted and turned and forked your way around the maze, and now sit down in a confused rage and conclude that the deception is not local but general.
 There is no centre.
 There is no goal.